open-source-labs/Quell/quell-server/README.md

 - @quell/server reads queries from Express' request object at `request.body.query` and attaches the query response to Express' response object at `response.locals.queryResponse`.
 - @quell/server can only cache items it can uniquely identify.
 It will first inspect your schema to identify fields with a [GraphQL ID type](https://graphql.org/learn/schema/#scalar-types).
 If it cannot find any ID-type fields, it will look for fields called `id` of `_id`.
 If a query lacks all three, it will execute the query without caching the response.
 - Currently, Quell can only cache query-type requests without aliases, fragments, variables, or directives.
 Quell will still process these other requests, but will not cache the responses.
+- Currently, Quell can only handle mutations that changes single entity and can not handle remove or add operations.

 #### For information on @quell/client, please visit the corresponding [README file](https://github.com/oslabs-beta/Quell/tree/master/quell-client).